-The focus of this MPER was on codes efforts undertaken since 2011 in NEEA’s region (in the states of Washington, Oregon, Idaho and Montana).
+The focus of this MPER was on codes efforts undertaken since 2011 in the northwest region (in the states of Washington, Oregon, Idaho and Montana).
 Key research objectives of the MPER were to conduct reviews of: the program logic model; cost effectiveness assumptions used to estimate program influence; program progress achieved; and effectiveness of processes implemented.
-The evaluation found that NEEA’s codes program has made a significant contribution to the Northwest region through its support of energy code development and adoption, implementation, and compliance.
-The report’s recommendations for improvement include improved training assessment and timing.
+The evaluation found that NEEA’s codes program has made a significant contribution to the Northwest region through its support of energy code development and adoption, implementation and compliance.
+The report’s recommends NEEA put additional focus on the timing and targeting of training.